Posterior Conformal Prediction: Level-adaptive conditional coverage

 \section{Level-adaptive conditional coverage}

 Next, we consider classification problems and apply PCP to create level-adaptive prediction sets.
-The adaptivity ensures that the top-class coverage rate of our prediction set aligns with the classifier's top-class predictive probability.
-This new feature is useful in applications that require small and well-calibrated prediction sets.
-For example, PCP can recommend a more focused set of products to users when the classifier is uncertain about their preferences.
-Similarly, PCP can aid clinicians by narrowing down potential diagnoses, expediting decisions and improving patient care.
+The adaptivity ensures that the top-class accuracy of our prediction set aligns with the classifier's top-class predictive probability.
+This allows us to lower the target coverage rate and obtain singleton or small prediction sets, which can be useful in certain applications, such as recommending a more focused set of products to users when the classifier is uncertain about their preferences.

 Suppose that a pre-fitted classifier predicts $Y_{n+1} \in \mathcal{Y}=\{1,2,\dots, K\}$ based on a probability vector $\hat \eta (X_{n+1})$, where $\hat \eta_k(X_{n+1})$ is the predictive probability of $Y_{n+1}=k$.
 We define the top-class prediction and the top-class predictive probability as